 - Quickly access resources which support you in your role;

-- You can shape how the subject matter is reflected in academic practice;
+- Shape how the subject matter is reflected in academic practice;

-- Discover new methods and best practice direct from your peers;
+- Discover new methods and best practice directly from your peers;

-- You can share and test new ideas around the thematic/discipline area;
+- Share and test new ideas around the thematic/discipline area;

 Through the encouragement of an appreciative and collaborative sharing of resources, the aim of each community is to bring groups of individuals together, across boundaries – whether institutional or geographic – connecting people to engage in collective learning through shared examples of cutting edge research, guidance and case studies.